Esri/arcgis-maps-sdk-java-samples/display_information/display-grid/README.md

 ## How to use the sample

 Use the controls to select the type of grid from `Grid Type` (LatLong, MGRS, UTM and USNG), and to modify its properties like label visibility, grid line color, and grid label color.
-Click the 'Update' button to see the result.

 ## How it works